-- Preplanned hospitalizations for pre-existing condition, or a procedure required by the protocol, without a serious deterioration in health, is not considered to be a serious adverse event. - Emergency room visits that do not result in hospitalization (i.e., an overnight stay) should be evaluated for one of the other serious outcomes to determine if they qualify as SAEs. - Unanticipated Adverse Device Effect (UADE) - Serious adverse device effect which by its nature, incidence, severity or outcome has not been identified in the current version of the risk analysis report.
+- Pre-planned hospitalizations for pre-existing condition, or a procedure required by the protocol, without a serious deterioration in health, is not considered to be a serious adverse event.
+For example, repeat ablation for recurrence of AF would not be considered an SAE. - Emergency room visits that do not result in hospitalization (i.e., an overnight stay) should be evaluated for one of the other serious outcomes to determine if they qualify as SAEs. - Serious Adverse Device Effect (SADE) - Adverse device effect that has resulted in any of the consequences characteristic of a serious adverse event. - Unanticipated Adverse Device Effect (UADE) - Serious adverse device effect which by its nature, incidence, severity or outcome has not been identified in the current version of the risk analysis report.

-10.2 ADVERSE EVENT EVALUATION AND REPORTING
+11.2 ADVERSE EVENT EVALUATION AND REPORTING